Review of how schools are resourced for teacher aides

 Next steps following consultation

-The sector reference group will reconvene towards the end of April 2023 and use the feedback acquired through consultation to inform whether any changes are made to the proposal.
+The sector reference group will reconvene in May 2023 and use the feedback acquired through consultation to inform whether any changes are made to the proposal.
 The group will then submit their final recommended proposal to the Minister of Education to consider in mid-2023.